a-maumau/pixel_objectness.pytorch/README.md

 - Numpy (might be automatically install with Pytorch)
 - tqdm (for progress bar)

-Other things might be needed, install the modules suits you environment.
+Other things might be needed, install the modules suit you environment.

 # Paper
 [site](http://vision.cs.utexas.edu/projects/pixelobjectness/)